-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Longwood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Longwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Longwood is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Longwood who work in office and administrative support (15.27%), sales jobs (13.66%), and management occupations (9.15%).

 Also of interest is that Longwood has more people living here who work in computers and math than 95% of the places in the US.